prodgang/bookofprimes/words/pre/poset.md

 Let's break that definition down:
 - Reflexivity just means everything is less than or equal to itself.
 Not very problematic.
 Math definitions almost always start with some trivial requirement like this.
 - Transitivity is very important.
 It means you can chain together multiple comparisons into a new one.
 It also enforces the idea that you are comparing things consistently.
 For example, the relation of being a synonym is not transitive: 'tangerine' is synonymous with 'orange' and 'orange' is synomyous with 'yellowy-red', but 'tangerine' and 'yellowy-red' are not at all synonymous.
 The problem is that 'orange' is both a noun and an adjective, and we allowed the meaning of orange to change between comparisons.
+Similarly, the "is beaten by" relation is not transitive in rock-paper-scissors, but is in poker.
 - Anti-symmetry is subtle.
 I initially wrote it off as chalkboard grease to help prove equality.
 But I've learned to think of it as enforcing the beautiful idea that x's relationships with everything else determine what x is.
 For example, the smoothie order I introduced above is not anti-symmetric because two smoothies that have the same taste, cost and healthiness could still be different smoothies.
 On the other hand, you should be able to guess what number I'm thinking of if I tell you it's both at least as big and at least as small as $2$.

 ## Examples